gabrielelana/mongodb-shell-extensions/README.md

 ```
 curl -sL https://raw.github.com/gabrielelana/mongodb-shell-extensions/master/released/mongorc.js | ~/.mongorc
 ```
-Or if you want you can install it using npm
+Or if you want you can install it using npm (N.B.
+This is going to install a bunch of dependencies, if you care about your disk space then prefer the first option)
 ```
 npm install --global mongodb-shell-extensions
 ```